-The Big Question 64: Are There Naughty Bits in the Bible
+The Big Question 64: Does The Bible Have Naughty Bits In It?

 Absolutely.
 There’s some very naughty bits in the Bible.
 Even that phrase “naughty bits” reminds us of the way that sex became a taboo subject in Christian tradition, that actually we shouldn’t call them naughty bits, because contrary to what you might think, sex isn’t something bad in the Bible.

 In fact, there’s a whole book of the Bible dedicated to the erotic love between a man and a woman.
 It’s called The Song of Solomon.
 The book describes the desire of a man and a woman and its fulfillment in tender and sensual lovemaking.

 They get around this throughout Christian history.
 Many Christians have said that the Song of Solomon is not about sex at all, but about Christ’s love for his church.
 Now, there’s no doubt that Christ loves his church.
 I’m not going to completely discount that.

 That might be one way we can see the book.
 But the facts are that the book doesn’t mention Jesus, and it was written around a thousand years before him.
 And it’s actually quite explicit, though, in a Hebrew poetic way, so much so that some people have actually questioned whether it should be in the Bible at all.